arav16112004/arav16112004/README.md

-# Hey 👋, I'm Arav Mehta
+# 👋 Hey, I'm Arav Mehta
 #### Aspiring Software Engineer

 ## 🚀 About Me

-I'm a Computer Science undergrad at **UMass Amherst**, passionate about building intelligent systems that blend vision, language, and sound.
+I'm a Computer Science undergrad at **UMass Amherst**, passionate about building intelligent systems at the intersection of software engineering and AI.

+---

 ## 🛠 Tech Stack

 ### 💻 Languages